averagenomad/Dissertation/README.md

 Civil conflict is more abundant and generally less severe than interstate war, yet it remains a pressing issue worldwide.
 This dissertation adopts a **unified multidisciplinary framework** to examine the political, economic, and social determinants of civil conflict across 162 countries from 1991–2018.
 It explores factors influencing the **onset, severity, and duration of violence** as well as the **frequency of nonviolent protests**, incorporating both exogenous variables and the impact of prior conflict history.

 ### **Key Contributions**
-- Unified analysis combining **political capacity, repression, regime type, income equality, gender inequality**, and **transnational diffusion of violence**.
+- Unified analysis combining **political capacity, political repression, regime type, income equality, gender inequality**, and **transnational diffusion of violence**.
 - Econometric modeling using Probit and Fixed Effects Regressions with Panel-Corrected Standard Errors.
 - Regional analysis across **seven geographic regions** to identify context-specific drivers and policy levers.
 - Findings underscore the importance of **prevention** and the limited tools available once violence begins, with nuanced regional differences.